simple-registry/simple-registry/doc/how-to/upgrade.md

 is to let the next pull re-stamp.
 If you gate deletion on `last_pulled_at`, widen the window for one retention cycle after upgrading.

+### Legacy Upload Artifacts Are No Longer Read

+#### What Changed

+An upload session's durable state is its `session.json`.
+The pre-1.6 `startedat` marker and per-offset `hashstates/<offset>` checkpoints are no longer read, so a session carrying only those cannot resume: the next `PATCH` or `PUT` answers `BLOB_UPLOAD_UNKNOWN`, and `angos prune` reaps the session on its next run regardless of the `-u` window, since a session with no record can never complete.

+**Who is affected:** only uploads left in flight across the upgrade by a 1.5.x or earlier binary.
+A session begun on 1.6.x already carries a `session.json`, rewritten on its first chunk.

+#### Migration

+None.
+Let in-flight uploads drain before upgrading if you want to avoid the failed resumes; clients re-push on `BLOB_UPLOAD_UNKNOWN`.

 ### Transaction-Engine Leftovers Are Quarantined, Not Reclaimed

 `.tx-log/`, `.tx-bodies/` and `.tx-locks/` keys are no longer a shape angos